Novotarskyi/n-way-set-associative-cache/README.md

-# n-way-set-associative-cache
+##N-way Set Associative Cache

-N-way Set Associative Cache
+To run the test suite - just go into the project root and type ./gradlew test